 Some people have sensitivities towards caffeine.
 It makes them particularly anxious and overly-stimulated, even after only one cup.
 If this describes you, it might be best to stay away from coffee.
 You can try decaf if necessary.
 Otherwise, you need to make sure you’re maintaining optimal health and energy.
 Ensure you are getting enough sleep and eating a diet rich in carbs to keep you accelerating towards the finish line.

 - Moak Espresso Beans – Roasted whole bean coffee

 - Lavazza Qualita Rossa Ground Coffee Blend, Medium Roast

 If you do drink coffee regularly as a cyclist, that’s great.
 Just make sure it doesn’t become a crutch.
 You need to be training your body first a foremost.
 Coffee will give you a boost, but you can’t depend upon it to do everything for you.

 So, is coffee good for cyclists?
 I believe we’ve shown you how it can benefit a cyclist by giving them the energy they need to succeed.
-It won’t be a miracle cure, but for anyone who is into cycling, it can certainly come through in times of need.
+It won’t be a miracle cure, but it can certainly come through in times of need for anyone who is into cycling.